Course Approval Process

 In terms of actual development, I have a few suggestions: Basically, be as complete as possible with your entries to each part.

+1. Specify how students will be graded with as many details as you can.
 2. Make sure you use the Carnegie rule to estimate the amount of time students will spend working on your class.

 3. Check for typographical mistakes (we do find some on occasion).